lkuich/flub.js/README.md

 # flub.js
 <img src="https://i.giphy.com/media/G918yAdtAeaqs/giphy.gif" />

 With inspiration from React and Flutter, flub is a minimal JS framework (`core` sits little over 1 kB) for quickly prototyping basic JS frontend apps.
-Born purely out of the hatrid of working with vanilla JS, and all the hassle of setting up and deploying frameworks like React, Vue, or Angular; flub is meant to be a helper where other, more heavy handed solutions might not be warrented.
+Born purely out of the hatred of working with vanilla JS, and all the hassle of setting up and deploying frameworks like React, Vue, or Angular; flub is meant to be a helper where other, more heavy handed solutions might not be warranted.

 Some advantages of flub.js:
 - Vanilla JS, no external dependancies, components are just POCO functions, no compilation, virtual DOM, translation, ect